MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Variables.md

 ## SHORT DESCRIPTION
-Describes how variables store values that can be used in  Windows PowerShell�.
+Describes how variables store values that can be used in  Windows PowerShellï¿½.

 ## LONG DESCRIPTION